JaspervRijbroek/vcn_case/readme.md

 2. Check out the provided resources, I decided that adapters are in place for this.
     1. The adapters will receive a static variable to give a priority for ordering.
     2. Based on this ordering the requests will be done, initiated by the cronjob.
+    3. Add Unit tests for the "interface".
-    3. An abstract adapter will be created and will serve by default a guzzle client, which method can be overwritten to support another client (SOAP for example).
+    4. An abstract adapter will be created and will serve by default a guzzle client, which method can be overwritten to support another client (SOAP for example).
-    4. The following methods will be defined:
+    5. The following methods will be defined:
         1. getClient
-        2. getCurrencies
+        2. getRate
-        3. getRatesByCurrency (accepts a currency code)
+        3. getHistory

 3. Interface information
     1. AJAX will be used to retrieve all the information from the server, this will provide for smooth user experience.